-The promise of the smart city: quality of life, environmental protection and efficiency.
+The promise of a smart infrastructure: quality of life, environmental protection and efficiency.
 We show which challenges have to be solved smartly

 Author: Katharina Healing

 More and more people are moving to the cities - of course not without consequences.
-Mobility, networking, the air and the coexistence of citizens are thus facing new challenges smart to solve.
+Mobility, networking, the air and the coexistence of citizens are therefore facing new challenges that need to be solved smartly.
 Business consulting Roland Berger and McKinsey study have evaluated which cities are facing these challenges and implementing groundbreaking concepts.
-In the Smart Cities the daily commuting times, the amount of garbage, crime, environmental pollution and other negative factors decrease.
+In the smart cities, the daily commute times, the garbage volume, the crime, the environmental pollution and other negative factors decrease.
 Meanwhile, the quality of the air improves.

-Smart Cities are cities that develop and implement concepts that make life in the city more livable, environmentally friendly and efficient.
-Around Smart Cities Roland Berger relates to three overarching dimensions, twelve criteria and 31 sub-criteria in order to identify and drive it forward.
-The specialists have one of them Smart City Strategy Index (SCSI) developed.
-Based on this, around 150 cities around the world have now been examined for the second time.
-McKinsey has also devoted himself to this future-oriented topic with a total of 60 applications.
+Smart cities are cities that develop and implement concepts that make life in the city more livable, more environmentally friendly and more efficient.
+In order to identify and promote smart cities, Roland Berger refers to three overarching dimensions, twelve criteria and 31 sub-criteria.
+The specialists have one out of this Smart City Strategy Index (SCSI) developed.
+Based on this, around 150 cities around the world have now been scrutinized for the second time.
+McKinsey has also devoted itself to this trend-setting topic with a total of 60 applications.

 - Less commuting time thanks to better mobility solutions